BPS Invariants for a Knot in Seifert Manifolds: Homological blocks for

-When evaluating this integral, the expansion of the rational function as a series of $z$ is understood as done in the previous calculation in terms of $e^{-y}$.
+When evaluating this integral, we take an expansion of the rational function as a series of $z$ as done in the previous calculation in terms of $e^{-y}$.
 When $R$ is an integer, by using \eqref{sinh} and \eqref{char}, we obtain the same result as \eqref{intr2}.
 We can also obtain the same result by using the expansion \eqref{expa} in \eqref{su2int2}. \\

 When $R$ is analytically continued, we can also calculate the homological block $F(M_3,K;x,q)$ in a similar way.
-For $H=1$, \eqref{su2int} can be expressed as
+For $H=1$ and $F=3$, \eqref{su2int} can be expressed as

 By applying

 to \eqref{su2int3}, we obtain \eqref{su2hb1}.\footnote{ One may also consider yet another way of calculation from \eqref{su2int} by taking

 where